12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 Mooncakes from COVA Pasticceria, Singapore

 Ta-da!
 Sponge mooncakes!
-These come in four flavors:
+These come in four flavours:

 - chocolate and lotus paste